 - Say “Make it Fresco” to go vegan fast.
 It strips the cheese, sour cream, and mayo-based sauces and adds fresh diced tomatoes in one step.

 - Don’t fear the refried beans.
-They’re cooked in vegetable oil with no lard — Taco Bell’s Help Center confirms it.
+They’re cooked in vegetable oil with no lard, and Taco Bell’s Help Center confirms it.
 The lard myth is the most common mistake people make here.

 - Skip the Doritos Locos shell if you’re vegan.
-The Nacho Cheese shell contains milk; ask for a regular crunchy taco shell instead.
+The Nacho Cheese shell contains milk, so ask for a regular crunchy taco shell instead.

 - Add guacamole for protein and richness.
 It’s vegan, and it makes a Fresco order feel a lot less bare.

 - Order Nacho Fries without the cheese sauce.
-The fries are certified vegan on their own — swap the dip for guac.
+The fries are certified vegan on their own, so swap the dip for guac.

 - Verify current menu items before you go.
 The Mexican Pizza, Nacho Fries, and various burritos have come and gone before.